vtex-apps/product-comparison/docs/README.md

 +}
 ```

-### Step 3 - Wraping the search blocks with Product Comparison context
+### Step 3 - Wrapping the search blocks with Product Comparison context

-1. In the theme's `search.jsonc` file, replace the default `store.search` blocks with the `store.search.product-comparison` blocks as shown in the example below:
+1. In the theme's `search.jsonc` file, replace the default `store.search` blocks with the `store.search.product-comparison` blocks, as shown in the example below:

 ```diff
 {